A New Graph Parameter To Measure Linearity: Vertex Ordering Characterizations of Classes and Searches

-Two other classes we consider are \textbf{domino-free cocomparability} and \textbf{cobipartite} graphs - the complement of bipartite graphs.
-It is easy to see that the largest independent set of a cobipartite graph is of size at most two.
-Cobipartite graphs are too a subfamily of cocomparability graphs.
+We call the triple $a, b, c$ as described in Theorem \ref{LexBFScond} above a \emph{bad triple}.
+Observe that the vertex $d$ here is private neighbour of $b$ with respect to $c$.
+When choosing vertex $d$ as described above, we often choose it as the \emph{left most private neighbour} of $b$ with respect to $c$ in $\sigma$ and write $d = \text{LMPN}(b|_{\sigma} c)$.
+This is to say that prior to visiting vertex $d$ in $\sigma$, vertices $b$ and $c$ were tied { : every vertex before $d$ in $\sigma$ is either a common neighbour or a common non-neighbour of $b$ and $c$} (or equivalently $\lexlabel(b) = \lexlabel(c)$ as assigned by Algorithm~\ref{lexbfsalg}), and vertex $d$ caused $b \prec_{\sigma} c$.

-Combining these VOCs with LexBFS properties has led to a number of structural results on these graph families.
-Since cocomparability graph encapsulate all these families, we will focus on LexBFS properties of cocomparability graphs.
+Combining VOCs for graph classes with the $\LexBFS$ 4PC has already led to a number of structural results~\cite{corneil2013ldfs, kohler2014linear, BigArt}.
+Here we focus on $\LexBFS$ properties on cocomparability graphs.
+In this case, the 4PC can be refined with a stronger statement that we call $C_4$ property.